edwarddistel/mta-subway-countdown-clock/README.md

 ### Step 4: Update the .env config file

-Open `.env` in your code editor to find:
+Open `.env.example` in your code editor to find:

 ```
 /* Custom environment variables */